 How to fire a difficult client

-Thinking about how to fire a client can be unsettling – especially if you’ve always believed that the customer is always right.
-But not all clients are created equal.
-If you’re an accountant or bookkeeper with a difficult or unprofitable client, it may be time to move them on.
+If you have a difficult or unprofitable client, it may be time to move them on.
 Here’s how to do it the right way.

-The first step is to prioritise your clients.
+The first step is to prioritize your clients.
 Identify the ones that produce the most profit for your firm.
 It’s likely you’ll have productive and strong relationships with them.

 Now take a look at the rest of your clients.
 They’ll be less profitable or harder to work with.
 That’s OK, they can’t all be A-listers.
 But if the costs of doing business with a client start to outweigh the benefits, it could be time to fire them.
 Even if they’re still a source of revenue, a difficult client is not a good use of time.
 They might be distracting your staff from more profitable work or, even worse, affecting morale.